-4.5.11.3 Flash and EEPROM Configuration Register (FCNFG)
+4.5.12.4 Flash and EEPROM Configuration Register (FCNFG)

-Figure 4-7.
-Flash Configuration Register (FCNFG)
+Figure 4-8.
+Flash and EEPROM Configuration Register (FCNFG)

-Table 4-10.
+Table 4-12.
 FCNFG Register Field Descriptions

 Field Description 6 EPGSEL EEPROM Page Select - This bit selects which EEPROM page is accessed in the memory map.
 0 Page 0 is in foreground of memory map.
 Page 1 is in background and can not be accessed.
 1 Page 1 is in foreground of memory map.
 Page 0 is in background and can not be accessed.
 5 KEYACC Enable Writing of Access Key - This bit enables writing of the backdoor comparison key.
 For more detailed information about the backdoor key mechanism, refer to Section 4.5.9, "Security."
 0 Writes to 0xFFB0-0xFFB7 are interpreted as the start of a Flash programming or erase command.
 1 Writes to NVBACKKEY (0xFFB0-0xFFB7) are interpreted as comparison key writes.
+4 ECCDIS Error Correction Code Disable - This bit indicates if ECC is enabled or disabled for Flash.
+This bit can only be written in active background mode.
+See Section 4.5.10.1, "Enable ECC".
+0 ECC is enabled.
+1 ECC is disabled.

-4.5.11.4 Flash and EEPROM Protection Register (FPROT and NVPROT)
+4.5.12.5 Flash and EEPROM Protection Register (FPROT and NVPROT)